FREQUENTLY ASKED QUESTIONS

 How and when should interested customers contact you?

-Email me when you are interested in a Signed Limited Edition not available yet.
+Email me when you are interested in a Signed Limited Edition not currently available.
 There is a turnaround time of 10 days for production.
 Limited editions of 5, are printed on archival paper and mounted on dibond with a floating frame – ready to hang.
 Dibond, an aluminum composite, is comprised of two ultra-thin 0.3mm aluminum panels sandwiched around a polyethylene core.
 It is lightweight, rigid and will not delaminate or warp thanks to its low thermal expansion – making it a perfect permanent mounting solution for artwork.
 A few of them are currently available with a frame, the archival prints being mounted on polyethylene core, signed and numbered.
 Currently the limited editions on archival paper are either 24 x 18 (18x 24) or 32 x 24 (24 x 32) because of the weight of the mount material.
 I am also providing limited editions of 25 on canvas for larger sizes.

 Email me if you have any question not answered in the FAQ or website.

 Does the artwork come with a certificate of authenticity?

 The Limited Editions come with a signed Certificate of Authenticity.
 Original works on wood panels are signed on the front and the back and I also provide a Certificate of Authenticity.

 Do you offer installment payment plans?

 Yes.
 Art works can be purchased on installment and layaway with a written contract.
 The works are delivered or shipped when paid in full.